chrisb09/MusicBot/README.md

 If you have problems with this fork, you could also check out [this other fork](https://github.com/SeVile/MusicBot).

+## Requirements for 0.5+ and above

+Since we updated JDA from version 4 to 6 to fix various issues, we had to enable the MESSAGE_CONTENT intent.
+If you let your bot join more than 100 servers(guilds), you now need to enable this intent in the [Discord Developer Portal](https://discord.com/developers/applications).
+More information can be found in the [JDA documentation](https://jda.wiki/using-jda/gateway-intents-and-member-cache-policy/).
+Note, however, that this is a privileged intent and will require a valid use-case for your bot to be verified in over 75 servers (it will only show up in the portal when on at least 76 servers according to the documentation).

 ## Easy deployment via docker